sudanchapagain/sudanchapagain/README.txt

-<pre>A little more about me
+A little more about me

 Hi there!
 I'm a student at Tribhuvan University, and I'm into design and development.
-  I'm enthusiastic about tech, with a strong focus on web development, applications development, and ensuring that computers are user-friendly for everyone. </pre>
+I'm enthusiastic about tech, with a strong focus on web development, applications development, and ensuring that computers are user-friendly for everyone.
 <!--### Hi there 👋

 **SudanChapagain/SudanChapagain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.